Heraldry: Mon

 Mon (紋), also monshō (紋章), mondokoro (紋所), and kamon (家紋), are Japanese emblems used to decorate and identify an individual or family.
 While mon is an encompassing term that may refer to any such device, kamon and mondokoro refer specifically to emblems used to identify a family.
 An authoritative mon reference compiles Japan's 241 general categories of mon based on structural resemblance (a single mon may belong to multiple categories), with 5116 distinct individual mon (it is however well acknowledged that there exist lost or obscure mon that are not in this compilation).

 The devices are similar to the badges and coats of arms in European heraldic tradition, which likewise are used to identify individuals and families.
 Mon are often referred to as crests in Western literature, another European heraldic device similar to the mon in function.

 Japanese helmets (kabuto) also incorporated elements similar to crests, called datemono, which helped identify the wearer while they were concealed by armour.
-These devices sometimes incorporated mon, and some figures, like Date Masamune, were well-known for their helmet designs.
+These devices sometimes incorporated mon, and some figures, like Date Masamune, were well known for their helmet designs.

 Socialist emblems

 Communist states often followed a unique style characterized by communist symbolism.
 Although commonly called coats of arms, most such devices are not actually coats of arms in the traditional heraldic sense and should therefore, in a strict sense, not be called arms at all.
 Many communist governments purposely diverged from the traditional forms of European heraldry in order to distance themselves from the monarchies that they usually replaced, with actual coats of arms being seen as symbols of the monarchs.

 The Soviet Union was the first state to use this type of emblem, beginning at its creation in 1922.
 The style became more widespread after World War II, when many other communist states were established.
 Even a few non-socialist states have adopted the style, for various reasons—usually because communists had helped them to gain independence—but also when no apparent connection to a Communist nation exists, such as the emblem of Italy.
-After the fall of the Soviet Union and the other communist states in Eastern Europe in 1989–1991, this style of heraldry was often abandoned for the old heraldic practices, with many (but not all) of the new governments reinstating the traditional heraldry that was previously cast aside.
+After the fall of the Soviet Union and the other communist states in Eastern Europe in 1989–1991, this style of heraldry was often abandoned for the old heraldic practices, with many new governments reinstating the traditional heraldry that was previously cast aside.